backups-obsidian/backup-obsidian-2/100 study-notes/111 KodeCloud/KodeCloud - Kubernetes - Deployments.md

 	- `k apply -f deployment.yaml --record`
 	- Using this would mean that the cause of change is tracked in the revision history.

+- **Scenario**:
-- *Scenario*: In the deployment you change the image to a non existent image
+	- Suppose in a deployment you change the image to a non existent image
 	- When you apply this configuration you will have some working pods (from the older ReplicaSet) and some non working pods (from the new ReplicaSet)
 	- ![[attachments/Pasted image 20220920233119.png]]
 	- In the above example image we see that only one pod was terminated (from the older ReplicaSet) and it failed to create 3 new pods since it couldn't pull the image.
 	- You can notice the different ReplicaSet by comparing the hash.
 	- **Even though we have specified the wrong image, the application is not impacted** since we have 5 working pods.
 	- This is because of the default deployment strategy of rolling deployment.
-	- Kubernetes will only delete the older pods once all the new pods are up and running.
+	- *Kubernetes will only delete the older pods once all the new pods are up and running*.